10 Snakes That Warn Predators With Bright Colours

 Image owner: Thai National Parks – CC BY 4.0

-A 80-100cm snake of far southern Thailand, peninsular Malaysia, and Sumatra.
-This species lives in jungle branches and has a venom containing 216 proteins.
-There’s almost as many colours, as Hagen’s pitviper begins with the jungle green typical for Trimeresurus pitvipers.
+A dangerous venomous pitviper of Sumatra, peninsular Malaysia and far southern Thailand.
+This species lives on jungle branches, and has a venom containing 216 identified proteins.
+There’s almost as many colours, as Hagen’s pitviper begins with the typical jungle green for a Trimeresurus pitviper.
 They have an electric blue upper lip, and a white line along their flanks.
 Between their scales, they have silky black skin which they can show off at will.

-Trimeresurus hageni enjoys the best of both worlds.
-In foliage, they have a complete cloak of camouflage, with a leafy green so all-consuming that it covers their eyes.
-At a distance, they’re virtually impossible to spot.
-But when cornered, they use their blue, white and black to create a shocking display of colours.
-No sane human being would stroke a wild Hagen’s pitviper.
+Hagen’s pitviper (Trimeresurus hageni) enjoys the best of both worlds, as in foliage, they have a complete cloak of camouflage, with such a leafy green body that it spreads to cover their eyes.
+At a distance, Hagen’s pitvipers are almost impossible to spot.
+But when cornered, they use their blue, white and black shades to create a shocking display of colours.
+No sane human being would want to stroke a wild Hagen’s pitviper.

 south african snakes Homoroselaps lacteus